Your cart is currently empty!

 Instead of turning the sugar we consume into energy, our bodies instead become less sensitive to the action of insulin.
 Normally, insulin helps transport glucose from the bloodstream into cells, where it can be used for energy.
 With insulin resistance, cells do not respond efficiently to insulin, leading to reduced glucose uptake by cells.

 Instead of being used for energy, the glucose remains in the bloodstream, causing high blood sugar levels (hyperglycemia).
-The excess glucose can also be converted into fat by the liver, contributing to weight gain and potentially leading to further complications such as type 2 diabetes over time.
+The excess glucose can also be converted into fat by the liver, contributing to weight gain and leading to the increased risk of further complications, including the potential to develop type 2 diabetes over time.

 Though the connection between PCOS and high blood sugar isn’t completely understood, it seems Cysters are stuck in a cycle.
 Hormone imbalances like high cortisol levels (AKA stress hormones) send our bodies into fight-or-flight mode.

 To protect itself, our bodies become more insulin resistant to pack on more fat.
-Then, the high blood glucose levels that follow prompt inflammation and other hormonal imbalances, restarting the cycle.
+Then, the high blood glucose levels that follow prompt inflammation and other hormonal imbalances like elevated androgen levels, restarting the cycle.

 The key to breaking free from high insulin levels is ending this cycle.
 Luckily, there are a lot of ways we can totally naturally increase insulin sensitivity, reduce your risk of long-term complications, and live symptom-free with PCOS!
 That is what I want to get into next: